Step 8: Dispatch

 We’ll get quite technical here, with the instructions specific to Illustrator – but if you’re using another program you can apply the theory behind them.

-Prepare the approved logo
+Tidy up the logo

 In Step 6 you saved time by not adjusting the small details on all of the logo concepts.
 Now that the final logo has been chosen, this is the time to tidy it up and make any tweaks to the vector in Illustrator.